smeghead/php-class-diagram/README.md

 # php-class-diagram

-A CLI tool that parses the PHP source directory and outputs PlantUML scripts.
+A CLI tool that parses the PHP source directory and outputs PlantUML class diagram scripts.

 ## How to execute